IoC-Sunderland/IoC-Blog/index.md

 This weeks bootcamp session was kindly hosted by Hedgehog Lab who took the guys through a Design Thinking style ideation session.

-Affinity digrams, Crazy 8's and copious amounts of free coffee were the order of the today!
+Affinity diagrams, Crazy 8's and copious amounts of free coffee were the order of the today!

 More updates to follow...